ef2k/go-essentials/README.md

 Assuming you have **Docker**, **Go**, and **GB** installed on your machine, all you need to do is:

 ```
-$ make start
+$ ./start.sh
 ```

-This will load up environment variables found in `config/environments/development` and will then `docker-compose up`.
+This will load up environment variables found in `config/environments/dev` and will then `docker-compose up`.
 Leave the terminal open and you'll be able to see all log info.

 The app runs at http://localhost:8000 and the test runner on http://localhost:8001.

-> Tip: Take a closer look at the Makefile for other build and cleanup commands.
+> Tip: Learn all of the other docker-compose commands for greater control.

 ## Special thanks